8 Kitchen Trends That Can’t Go Wrong

 Related: Which Durable Countertop is Best for Your Kitchen?

 Ribbons of LEDs are showing up in the weirdest — and most wonderful — kitchen places: Along toe kicks as nightlights; on the inside of cabinet doors to show off grandma’s china; concealed in crown molding to wash ceilings with light.
+It’s a pretty cool kitchen trend that’ll stick around because:

 - LEDs come in a rainbow of colors, from bright to soft white, red, blue, and green.